Go to Reviews.org AU Edition

 We’ll talk about these factors and others in our detailed review of the best family cell phone plans.

-T-Mobile Magenta MAX: Best value
+T-Mobile Magenta MAX: Best performance

 - Unlimited talk, text, and data

 - Free Netflix

 Choosing a restaurant that everyone in the family likes can be tough.
 It’s the same with cell phone plans.
 Some want tons of data while others would prefer hotspot capability.
 Well, with T-Mobile’s Magenta MAX family plan you don’t have to choose.

 This plan has pretty much everything.
 Sure, it costs a pretty penny, but you’ll get a lot of bang for your buck.